[Ed. note: This ranked list is updated as new Pixar movies are released. The latest addition is Elemental, released on

 Pixar’s first movie to center on a Black protagonist lands a little oddly when it turns out the film’s big moral message is “The things you love most in life aren’t necessarily the things that give you purpose.”
 Directors Pete Docter and Kemp Powers blunt what could be a slam-dunk emotional ending by giving it a more adult spin, in a way that may make it hard for children to grasp.
 (Most 8-year-olds are going to have a hard time empathizing with a character who feels like a failure because he has to hang out in a school and work with kids.)

 But Soul’s visual verve and pure emotions are hard to beat.
 Just as lead character Joe Gardner (Jamie Foxx) finally gets the jazz-pianist gig that might finally let him drop his time-killing gig as a middle-school music teacher and pursue music full time, he dies in an accident and finds himself in the afterlife, fighting to make his way back to Earth.
-There’s a lot of wacky incidents involving a bratty soul who’s never been incarnated and doesn’t want to be, and a therapy cat, and a group of benevolent but neglectful pre-life counselors, but Soul’s core is really in the unbeatable moments where Joe expresses himself through music, inspiring other people or pulling himself out of his day-to-day life for a few minutes.
+There are a lot of wacky incidents involving a bratty soul who’s never been incarnated and doesn’t want to be (voiced by Tina Fey), and a therapy cat, and a group of benevolent but neglectful pre-life counselors (voiced by Richard Ayoade and Alice Braga, among others).
+But Soul’s core is really in the unbeatable moments where Joe expresses himself through music, inspiring other people or pulling himself out of his day-to-day life for a few minutes.
 Sometimes it’s a goofy and playful movie, but it’s firmly entrenched in the idea that life is a rare and wondrous thing that shouldn’t be taken for granted. —TR